Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Bring a small blanket or mat for your dog to lie on.

 - European trains often have dining cars.
-Your dog typically cannot join you there; bring snacks.
+Your dog typically cannot join you there; bring your own snacks.

 - Take advantage of stops at intermediate stations for quick relief breaks (but watch the schedule closely and do not miss your train).